-Please note that findings on the criminal background check may void the conditional admission and prevent entrance to the program.
+Students accepted will be required to possess Healthcare Provider CPR certification throughout the program, show proof of immunizations and required titers, TB test, physical examination, criminal background check, and drug screen.
+Students are responsible for all fees incurred, in addition to tuition.
+Please refer to the EMS-Paramedic Program Cost Sheet.
+Please note findings on the criminal background check and drug screen may void conditional admission and prevent entrance to the program.
 Findings on the physical examination and drug screen may prevent placement at the clinical sites.